dreamhead/moco/moco-doc/apis.md

 }
 ```

-Same with single url, you can also specify a failover.
+Same with single url, you can also specify a failover
 * Java API
 ```java
 server.request(match(uri("/proxy/.*")))